Dietrich Grunewald: Early life

 Dietrich's artistic training emanated from a variety of informal and formal activities.
 At an early age, he was said to be captivated by the foreboding nature of the pine forest behind his home, with its vast and mysterious understory.
 These tangible elements stimulated his curiosity and imagination prompting him to study the forest's plant life.
 From there, an early interest in figurative drawing led him to explore anatomy, bolstered by books his father had given him containing drawings of the Old Masters which he would copy in order to become more fluid in his free hand drawing.
 Between 1933 and 1935, he enrolled in commercial art classes at Welamson's Art School in Stockholm, which led to his first professional job at Herson's Agency, an advertising firm that had just opened in the city.
 Between 1935 and 1937, he created concepts for ad campaigns and produced renderings of the finished artwork for Herson's, while also working freelance as an illustrator for magazine publishers.

 After moving to Helsingborg with his family in 1929, he was stricken with polio and rheumatic fever within two years of moving there.
 Even after overcoming these afflictions, a train accident at the age of 20 shattered his right knee, leaving him nearly incapacitated and questioning his future.
 In the aftermath of his surgery, he recalled an ad he had seen in the back pages of the Saturday Evening Post for study at the American Academy of Art in Chicago and resolved to chart a new course by moving to America to pursue his childhood dream of becoming a fine artist.

 In February 1938, Dietrich arrived in the US and began attending classes at the American Academy of Art.
 Although he had been persuaded by its director to study commercial art, not long after entering the program, he began skipping classes to immerse himself in the galleries of the Art Institute of Chicago.
-Before the semester had ended, he had decided to leave Chicago and head west in pursue a career as an artist.
+Before the semester had ended, he had decided to leave Chicago and head west in pursuit of a career as an artist.